izzudinhafiz/mycovidapi/README.md

 ## Introduction
 JSON [API Site](https://mycovidapi.izzudinhafiz.com) for Malaysian Covid statistics hosted at https://mycovidapi.izzudinhafiz.com.

-The project builds upon the Covid and MySejahtera dataset by [MoH Malaysia](https://github.com/MoH-Malaysia/covid19-public).
+The project builds upon the Covid and MySejahtera dataset by [MoH Malaysia](https://github.com/MoH-Malaysia/covid19-public) as well as the vaccination and registration data by [CITF](https://github.com/CITF-Malaysia/citf-public).

 The intent is to allow any developer to easily develop dashboards using the comprehensive data supplied with a JSON friendly interface.